SMANIKANDAN03/TNSDC-Generative-AI/README.md

 The trained GAN model's performance can be evaluated by assessing the generated fashion images visually or using evaluation metrics such as inception score or Frechet Inception Distance (FID).

-## Results

-Sample generated fashion images and training logs are available in the `images` and `logs` directories, respectively.

 ## Model Architecture